 Political Science 405 - Judgment

-Full course for one semester.
+One-unit semester course.
 How are particulars subsumed under, or otherwise connected with, universals?
-This problem of judgment is treated with respect to a range of related concepts: taste, rhetoric, phronesis, interpretation, common sense, and the like.
+The problem of judgment is treated with respect to a range of related concepts: taste, rhetoric, phronesis, interpretation, common sense, and the like.
 The initial texts are Kant’s Critique of Judgment and Gadamer’s Truth and Method.
 Particular issues emerging from these texts are treated variously in the writings of Arendt on politics, Dworkin and Fish on textual interpretation, Habermas on communication, and Oakeshott on conversation.
 All of these issues bear on the broad question of rationality, objectivity, and human understanding.
 Conference.

 Political Science 470 - Thesis